GIFT SHOP GUIDE

 THE DANISH ARCHITECTURE CENTER IS SITUATED IN THE BLOX BUILDING (ILLUSTRATION BY ZANE KRAUJINA)

 The design shop’s stock includes a large range of playful home accessories from Danish design studio Normann Copenhagen.
 Nomess stationary’s bold cork colour-blocking is also available for aesthetically pleasing sketching and journaling.
 Bang & Olufsen’s portable speakers made design objects are also on display in sleek and imposing force.
-Candy-coloured jewelry from Kyoto Tango and dreamily functional Fritz Hansen interior products are set next to the LARSEN & ERIKSEN watch collections.
+Candy-coloured jewelry from Kyoto Tango and dreamily functional Fritz Hansen interior products are set next to the LARSEN & ERIKSEN watches.

 The design shop at DAC also has an online store that makes perusal and purchasing even easier.